TheOnlineHero/Grab-Itt/readme.txt

 == Description ==

-Simply grabs content from another website and places it into yours without need to use an API or RSS feed.
+Simply grabs content from another website and places it into yours, without using an API or RSS feed.

 == Installation ==